Currently Enrolling Trials

 Berinet is a human plasma derived, purified, pasteurized, lyophilized concentrate of the protein C1 esterase inhibitor.
 HAE is caused by the poor functioning of C1 that is present in the plasma and helps control inflammation (swelling) and parts of the immune system.

-Berinert is specifically indicated for the treatment of acute abdominal or facial attacks of hereditary angioedema (HAE) in adult and adolescent patients.
+Berinert is specifically indicated for the treatment of acute abdominal, facial, or laryngeal hereditary angioedema (HAE) attacks in adult and pediatric patients.

 Berinert is supplied as a freeze-dried powder for reconstitution for intravenous administration.
 The recommended initial dose is 20 units per kg body weight by intravenous injection.